mdncndr/ComfyHouse/README.md

 # ComfyHouse

-A basic e-commerce page is created by using JavaScript.
+A basic e-commerce page is created by using JavaScript.All products get from a json file with fetch API.

 https://comfy-js.netlify.app/